skip to Main Content

 3. Nigeria Customs Service Registration (CRS)

-Businesses must register with the Nigeria Customs Service to obtain a Customs Registration Number.
+Subsequently, businesses must register with the Nigeria Customs Service (NCS) to obtain a Customs Registration Number.

 This involves: